~ a community of Jungian thought and a forum for discovery & individual growth ~

 Jungian Library & Reading Room

-The Jung Center Library is open for Office Hours from 12 - 6 PM on Fridays.
-The Center is closed to the public Monday - Thursdays, and open on the weekend Friday - Sunday.
+The Jung Center Library is open for Office Hours from 10 AM to 2 PM on Fridays.
+The Center is closed to the public Monday - Thursdays, and open on the weekend, Friday - Sunday.
 Full weekend access is granted to Members, who are able to use the Reading Room and borrow materials from the Jungian Library.
 Please reach out to Tom using the form at the bottom of the page if you would like to visit outside of Office Hours.

 The Center's Jungian Library houses a large and eclectic collection of books, periodicals, and audio-visual media related to the field of analytical psychology, philosophy, and religion.
 The collection includes all of C. G. Jung’s Collected Works, the work of Marie-Louise Von Franz, James Hillman, Joseph Campbell and hundreds of other authors who have made a contribution to the field.
 Members may borrow materials for up to one month with the exception of rare or archival materials, which must remain on site.